buildbot/buildbot/master/docs/developer/database.rst

         :param list ssBuild: the list of sourcestamps for the current build number
         :returns: None or a build dictionnary

         Returns the last successful build from the current build number with the same repository/repository/codebase

-    .. py:method:: getBuilds(builderid=None, buildrequestid=None)
+    .. py:method:: getBuilds(builderid=None, buildrequestid=None, complete=None)

         :param integer builderid: builder to get builds for
         :param integer buildrequestid: buildrequest to get builds for
+        :param boolean complete: if not None, filters results based on completeness
         :returns: list of build dictionaries as above, via Deferred

         Get a list of builds, in the format described above.